insomnia-lab/libreant/doc/source/developer.rst

 Flask_ is a "web microframework for python".
 It's not a big and complete solution like django, so you'll probably get familiar with it quite soon.

+.. _dev-installation:

 Installation
 -------------

 We will assume that you are familiar with virtualenvs.
 If you are not, please get familiar!

 Inside a clean virtualenv, run